Joey Gibson (political activist): May Day riot

 Gibson was one of six men accused of inciting a riot between Patriot Prayer and Antifa on May Day 2019 in Northeast Portland outside of the bar Cider Riot.
 He was indicted for felony riot by the Multnomah County District Attorney on August 15, 2019.
 Gibson pleaded not guilty to the charge.
 In an appearance on the Lars Larson show, Gibson said he was being unfairly targeted and stated "I was on a sidewalk recording, no different than Andy Ngo."

 A Portland police detective said Gibson could be seen in a video taunting and threatening members of Antifa and later pushing a woman before she was hit with a baton and knocked unconscious by someone else.
 During the brawl, the woman had her vertebrae broken.
 Cider Riot's owner sued Gibson and associates for $1 million for their actions.
+Gibson settled with the owners out of court in December 2025.

 On September 11, 2020, Gibson filed a federal lawsuit against Multnomah County's district attorney, alleging selective prosecution based on political beliefs.
 A federal judge threw out his lawsuit in February 2021, partly because the court did not have jurisdiction due to the ongoing state court proceedings.

 In July 2022, the trial judge acquitted Gibson of felony riot charges and rebuked the district attorney's office for pursuing a trial on the evidence presented.
 Based on the prosecution video of Gibson taunting Antifa protestors, the judge ruled that Gibson's activity amounted to speech, and Oregon law prohibited considering speech in deciding riot cases.
 Gibson sued Portland and Multnomah County officials for malicious prosecution in June 2023, seeking $100 million.
 The lawsuit was dismissed by a U.S. district judge in February 2024.
+In January 2026, the Court of Appeals for the Ninth Circuit partly reinstated the lawsuit against a prosecutor who had included the detective's testimony that Gibson taunted and threatened the members of Antifa in a probable cause affidavit for the riot charge despite conflicting video evidence.